 Originating in the neocortical regions of the brain, feelings are sparked by emotions and shaped by personal experiences, beliefs, memories, and thoughts linked to that particular emotion.
 Strictly speaking, a feeling is the side product of your brain perceiving an emotion and assigning a certain meaning to it .

 Interestingly, this process works both ways: While the actual encounter with a spider (stimulus) might freak you out, just thinking of it can activate the same emotional response.

 The conscious nature of feelings makes it quite easy to measure them using self-reporting tools such as interviews, surveys, and questionnaires including rating scales and self-assessment procedures.

-In commercial and academic human behavior research, collecting emotional responses and feelings is central for obtaining valuable insights into both conscious and unconscious processes associated with observable actions, thoughts, and memories of the respondent group of your interest.
+In commercial and academic human behavior research, collecting data about emotional responses and feelings is central for obtaining valuable insights into processes associated with observable actions, thoughts, and memories of the respondent group of your interest.

 What do we mean when we talk about someone’s “emotions”, or their “emotional responses”?
 Moreover, what can we reliably measure about an individual’s “emotional experience”, and how do those measures help us understand behavior?
 Dr. Brendan Murray and Dr. Jessica Wilson will give an introduction to what we mean when we talk about “emotions”, and how we can measure emotional experience in meaningful ways.